The Palamedes function PAL_PFHB_fitModel fits Psychometric Functions to data according to the model shown

 'unconstrained' (parameter free to vary in each condition), 'constrained' (parameter is constrained to be equal between conditions),

 'fixed' (parameter is fixed at some value).
-Parameter may also be constrained in some custom manner through the use of a model
+Parameters may also be constrained in some custom manner through the use of a

 Figure 2.
 Example output from PAL_PFHB_inspectFit.
 Figure shows data, PF with parameters corresponding